 In Silico Drug Development

 Computational chemistry has an important role to fill in the development of new pharmaceuticals.
-With high performance computer clusters coupled to the latest developments in algorithms and software, we are able to screen vast libraries of compounds searching for new drug candidates, create in silico models of target proteins, and explore protein-protein interactions crucial for e.g. signaling pathways in cancer cells or toxin mechanisms of action.
+With HPC clusters coupled to the latest developments in algorithms and software, we are able to screen vast libraries of compounds searching for new drug candidates, create in silico models of target proteins, and explore protein-protein interactions crucial for e.g. signaling pathways in cancer cells.

 We focus our studies on several multi-protein complexes as targets for cancer therapy, in order to identify small molecule inhibitors able to block modes of action or signaling pathways.
-These involve the multimeric UPRosome including two timers of the activated IRE1 receptor, mRNA substrate, RtcB ligase, and phosphorylating/dephosphorylating enzymes ABL and PTP1B, and studies of several death inducing or death effector complexes such as the apoptosome, the stressosome, and the necrosome.
-We also explore the mechanism and identify possible small molecular binders to the heavily upregulated MTHFD2 playing a key role in cancer cell drug resistance, and the small peptide AGR2 which recent results have shown to be an inducer of tumorogenesis.
+These involve the multimeric UPRosome including the activated IRE1 receptor, mRNA substrate, RtcB ligase, and phosphorylating/dephosphorylating enzymes ABL and PTP1B; and studies of several death inducing or death effector complexes such as the apoptosome, stressosome, and necrosome.
+We also explore the mechanism and identify selective inhibitors to the heavily upregulated MTHFD2 playing a key role in cancer cell drug resistance, and investigate protein complexes and identify compounds as adjuvants to proteasome inhibitors for treatment of multiple myeloma.